Dedh Lakh Ka Dulha: Synopsis

-The story of the film is based upon how a father, played by Akhilendra Mishra finds a groom worth 1.5 Rupee instead of 1.5 Lakh Rupees for his daughter.
-Later the film revolves around the truth of the groom whether he is worth 1.5 Lakh or not.
+The story of the film is about how a father, played by Akhilendra Mishra, finds a groom worth 1.5 rupees instead of 1.5 lakh rupees for his daughter.
+The film then revolves around the truth of whether the groom is actually worth 1.5 Lakh or not.

 Soundtrack

 The Music and background score were composed by Shahjahan Sheikh, the first collaboration with KK Films Creations.

 Track list

 Filming

 The film is mostly shot in Agra, Uttar Pradesh and Naigaon, Mumbai, Maharashtra.